mnm678/artemis-artifacts/README.md

 # Artemis Artifacts
 This repository contains the artifacts associated with the paper "Artemis: Defanging Software Supply Chain Attacks in Multi-repository Update Systems" published in ACSAC 2023.
+The code for Artemis is implemented in python-tuf, and is available at: https://github.com/mnm678/tuf/tree/notarydemo

 ## Data
 The data for the software update compromise analysis can be found in `Software Update Compromise Dataset.csv`.